I Tried a Workout Class for My Face

-So, what exactly did this workout—a guided 15-minute exercise to help train my face muscles—entail?
+So, what exactly did this workout-a guided 15-minute exercise to help train my face muscles-entail?
 Making lots and lots of strange faces, basically.
 I stuck my tongue out, sucked my lips in, puckered up, squinted, furrowed my brows, made bizarre reverse smiles, and more.
-Let’s just say I received lots of wide-eyed stares in the 59th Street Bloomingdales cosmetics department.
-Perhaps also because I was a 23-year-old amongst a group of seniors.
-(Although, the founders claim that their classes are aren't designed for any particular age group, and clients span the ages of 20s to 80s.)
+Let's just say I received lots of wide-eyed stares in the 59th Street Bloomingdale's cosmetics department.
+Perhaps it was also because I was a 23-year-old amongst a group of seniors.
+(Although, the founders claim that their classes aren't designed for any particular age group, and the age of clients span from 20s to 80s.)

-While this class was more of an instructional lesson to help introduce techniques that can be done on your own, other ‘workouts’ offered by FaceLove resemble more of a spa experience where you lay in a chair and let the experts do the work for you.
-As with a personal trainer, you can customize which areas you want to focus on.
+While this class was more of an instructional lesson to help introduce techniques that can be done on your own, other ‘workouts' offered by FaceLove resemble a spa-like experience where you lay in a chair and let the experts do the work for you.
+And as with a personal trainer, you can customize which areas you want to focus on.

 My takeaways?
-No, I wasn’t sore the next day, but I was a bit more aware of my face muscles in a way I had never been before.
-While I may not make face workouts a regular on my calendar, I learned some easy exercises that seem well worth the five to 10 minute commitment per day.
-I also learned a lot about the benefits of facial massage, and how to implement it into my own routine.
-In the past, I was afraid to be too rough while applying any of my skincare products, but now I’m not afraid to really get in there and massage my skin as I wash my face to get the blood flowing and keep my muscles working.
+No, I wasn't sore the next day, but I was a bit more aware of my face muscles in a way I had never been before.
+While I may not make face workouts a regular occurrence on my cal, I learned some easy exercises that seem well worth the five to 10-minute commitment per day.
+I also learned a lot about the benefits of facial massage in general, and how to implement it into my own bathroom routine.
+One key takeaway from the founders?
+Don't be afraid to be too rough and really get in there and massage the skin while applying your skin-care products-it'll get the blood flowing and keep your muscles working.